Canned Tuna Pâté

 2. Step 2:

-Peel and finely chop the onion.
-Fry in oil until tender.
-Transfer the onion to a blender glass.
+Peel and finely chop the onion, then fry it in the oil until soft.
+Add the onion to the blender cup.

 3. Step 3: